Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Introduction

-To tackle these problems, this work proposes the following contributions: \begin{itemize} \item \textbf{Creating Datasets with Meaningful Distribution Shifts}.
+To tackle these problems, this work proposes the following contributions: {\bf (1)} \textit{Creating Datasets with Meaningful Distribution Shifts}.
 LP requires pairwise structural considerations \cite{liben2003link, mao2024demystifying}.
-Additionally, when considering realistic settings \cite{li2024evaluating} or distribution shift \cite{zhu2024pitfalls}, GNN4LP models perform poorly relative to models used in graph \cite{PASGraph, yuan2021largescale} and node classification \cite{shi2023label, zhao2023learning}.
-To better understand distribution shifts, we use key structural LP heuristics to split the links into train/validation/test splits.
-By using LP heuristics to split the data, we induce shifts in the underlying feature distribution of the links, which are relevant to their existence~\cite{mao2024demystifying}.

-\item \textbf{Benchmarking Current LP Methods}.
-To our surprise, GNN4LP models struggle more than simpler methods when generalizing to data produced by our proposed strategy.
-Despite the existence of generalization methods that aids link prediction model performance in standard scenarios, there is no means to account for distribution shift \textbf{and} then generalize to our proposed structural distribution shift without re-training the LP model \cite{ding2021closer, dong2022fakeedge, zhu2024pitfalls}.
-This reduces the reliability of LP models in-production, since the model will likely to fail to generalize and then require integration into expensive/time-consuming frameworks before re-training on the shifted dataset.
-This work quantifies the performance of current SOTA LP models and provides analysis for a better foundation to correct this issue.
-We further quantify the effects of LP generalization methods, finding that they also struggle to generalize to different structural distributions. \end{itemize}
+Additionally, when considering realistic settings \cite{li2024evaluating} or distribution shift \cite{zhu2024pitfalls}, GNN4LP models are sensitive to structual changes within datasets relative to graph \cite{PASGraph, yuan2021largescale} and node classification \cite{shi2023label, zhao2023learning} models.
+To quantify this sensitivity and better understand distribution shifts, we use key structural LP heuristics to split the links into train/validation/test splits via LPShift.
+By applying LPShift to generate dataset splits, we induce shifts in the underlying distribution of the links, thereby affecting link formation~\cite{mao2024demystifying} and downstream performance.
+This elevates preexisting LP benchmarks by allowing users to control the extent with which their dataset undergoes distribution shift while retaining relevance to LP.
+Much like how prior benchmarks induce substructure~\cite{gui2022good, koh2021wilds} and drug scaffold~\cite{ji2022drugood} shift to provide relevant challenges within graph and node classification.
+Theoretical justification is provided in Section~\ref{sec:why_lpshift} and empirical results are provided in Section~\ref{sec:experiments}. {\bf (2)} \textit{Benchmarking Current LP Methods}.
+GNN4LP models demonstrate a strong sensitivity to LPShift when generalizing to the synthetic dataset splits.
+Despite the existence of LP generalization methods, such as FakeEdge \cite{dong2022fakeedge} and Edge Proposal Sets \cite{singh2021edge}, there remains little work benchmarking link-prediction models under distribution shifts \cite{ding2021closer, dong2022fakeedge, zhu2024pitfalls}.
+This lack of benchmarking contributes to a gap in understanding, impeding the capabilities of LP models to generalize in real-world scenarios.
+This work quantifies the performance of SOTA LP models under 16 unique LPShift scenarios and provides analysis as a foundation for improving LP model generalization.
+We further quantify the effects of LP and graph-specific generalization methods, finding that they also struggle to generalize with differing structural shifts.